abeltsew/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bookstore <a name="about-project"></a>
+# 📖 hello-React-frontend <a name="about-project"></a>

 This site is built as part of an exercise at Microverse.
-The site is about a Books, This project is a Library app I created with react js👌.
+This will use a Rails backend👌.

-**The Bookstore React project** i
+**The hello-React-frontend React project** i

 ## 🛠 Built With <a name="built-with"></a>